 4. How Will You Cover Fixed Expenses?

 Even though you are taking a break from your career, your monthly expenses won’t go on hold.
 The last thing you want is to return from a wonderful vacation with terrible credit and unpaid bills.
 (Not sure where your credit currently stands?
-You can view two of your credit scores, updated each month, for free on Credit.com.)
+You can view two of your credit scores, updated every 14 days, for free on Credit.com.)
 You may want to consider signing up for an automatic payment plan to ensure all your bills are paid on time and check them as you travel.
 You can speak with a financial advisor or your bank before making the move to help you stay on track.